gladiaio/gladia-samples/typescript/README.md

 Welcome to the Gladia samples for TypeScript developers!

-First, grab your API key at [docs.gladia.io](https://docs.gladia.io/chapters/introduction/getting-started) and you're good to go.
+First, grab your API key at [docs.gladia.io](https://docs.gladia.io/chapters/introduction/getting-started), set `GLADIA_API_KEY` in your environment and you're good to go!

-Set `GLADIA_API_KEY` in your environment, or create a `.env` file in this folder (samples load it via [dotenv](https://github.com/motdotla/dotenv)).

 ## Quickstart